Wkasel/shipbob-weight-audit/README.md

 ### Contributing :handshake:

-Feel free to fork this repository, make improvements, and create a pull request.
-Together, we can make a difference and stop the overcharging madness! :fist:
+Feel free to fork this repository, make improvements, and create a pull request! :fist:

 ### License :scroll: